Laminations with transverse measures in ordered abelian semigroups: Measures.

-Informally, if $\nu$ is an $\SB$-measure of total height $h$ , then a set $E$ with $\level(\nu(E))=h$ might be visible to the naked eye.
-To see a set with $\level(\nu(E))=h-1$ one might need a microscope.
-For lower levels one would need stronger and stronger microscopes.

-If one of the measures $\nu_j$, $0\le j\le h$, is trivial in the sense that there is no $E\in \Sigma$ such that $\level(\nu(E))=j$ then in some sense the finite height measure is equivalent to another one, in which there are no trivial $\nu_j$ for $0\le j\le h$.
-In this case we could decrease by 1 the level of every $\nu_i$ for $i>j$.
+If one of the measures $\mu_i$ is trivial in the sense that there is no $E\in \Sigma$ such that $\level(\mu(E))=i$, and if there are non-trivial measures $\mu_j$ for some $j>i$ and for some $j<i$ then in some sense the finite height measure is equivalent to another one, in which there are no trivial $\mu_i$ between non-trivial $\mu_j$'s.
+In this case we could decrease by 1 the level of every $\mu_j$ for every finite $j>i$ to decrease the number of trivial levels between non-trivial levels.